 reWASD has lots of features, and it can take you quite long to explore all of them, so we decided to describe them briefly.
 Here are the most frequently used features that will help you make a perfect config for Nintendo Switch Pro controller PC usage, or you can jump to the practical how-to part directly, or watch the video with a detailed explanation.

 reWASD, gamepad, and Virtual Xbox 360 mapping: you can assign keyboard and mouse keys, mouse moves, change the current gamepad layout by adding the gamepad mapping, or add the virtual Xbox 360 keys if you use a key sequence.
+Try this config to enable Virtual Xbox 360 for your controller.

 Note, that reWASD can hook keyboard and controller buttons.
 You can turn off the hook for controller buttons in Preferences if they bother you.